 Prices in the region are reasonable, starting from around $50 for group tours, and $100 for private tours.
 Each comes with its own perks, such as trekking and hiking, birdwatching, interactions with elephants, or observing the local arts & crafts.
 Bikes and scooters are available for rent inside the park.

 Where to stay in Doi Inthanon?

-Those who want to get the full experience and spend the night in the park, might wander where to stay.
+Those who want to get the full experience and spend the night in the park might wonder where to stay.
 The campsite is the best decision if you want to observe the wildlife at night.
 The guest center even offers gear for rent to those who need it.

-The Doi Inthanon bungalows are often booked, but fortunately they can only be booked from the visitor center, so you might have a chance.
-There are plenty of restaurants all over the park, as well a market.
+The Doi Inthanon bungalows are often booked, but fortunately, they can only be booked from the visitor center, so you might have a chance.
+There are plenty of restaurants all over the park, as well as a market.